 11. Joy Ride

-The tragic death of Paul Walker has led some to seek out some of his earlier work they may have missed.
-We've been talking about the work of director John Dahl a lot during this series of lookbacks, and Joy Ride (released under the title Roadkill in the UK) is perhaps the last of his run of excellent, underappreciated thrillers (if you're looking for our now-almost-weekly Red Rock West plug, consider that box ticked).
+The tragic death of Paul Walker has led some to seek out his earlier work that they may have missed.
+We’ve been talking about the work of director John Dahl a lot during this series of lookbacks, and Joy Ride (released under the title Roadkill in the UK) is perhaps the last of his run of excellent, underappreciated thrillers (if you’re looking for our now-almost-weekly Red Rock West plug, consider that box ticked).

 With a nod to Duel (in much the same way that Jeepers Creepers nodded to it as well), Joy Ride sees a trio on a road trip, talking to a truck driver on their CB radio.
-Turns out he's the wrong truck driver to talk to, and when he gets on the wrong side of them, an at-times brilliant chase is set up.
+Turns out he’s the wrong truck driver to talk to, and when he gets on the wrong side of them, an at-times brilliant chase is set-up.

 Walker is one of the leads of the young cast here, along with Steve Zahn, and John Dahl proves adept at tightening the screw, bringing a level of tension to what could have been just another pedestrian, throwaway thriller.
 The first half is a lot better than the second, but the overall movie is still far better than the tame box cover and anonymous title would leave you to believe.
 It’s a gem in Paul Walker’s back catalogue.